samarthasthan/e-commerce/README.md

 ## Contribution Guidelines

 Contributions to the project are encouraged!
-Whether you're interested in adding new features, fixing bugs, or improving documentation, please feel free to submit pull requests.
-Make sure to follow the contribution guidelines outlined in `CONTRIBUTING.md`.
+Whether you're interested in adding new features, fixing bugs, or improving documentation, please submit pull requests.
+Follow the contribution guidelines outlined in `CONTRIBUTING.md`.

-As a junior developer in a learning phase, there may be areas where I'm making mistakes or could use improvements.
-If you find any such areas, I encourage you to correct them by creating pull requests.
-Your support and guidance are appreciated.

 ## Contact

-If you have any questions, suggestions, or need further assistance, feel free to reach out:
+For any questions, suggestions, or further assistance, feel free to reach out:

 - **Twitter**: [@samarthasthan](https://twitter.com/samarthasthan)
 - **Email**: [samarthasthan27@gmail.com](mailto:samarthasthan27@gmail.com)